IAS Officer Salary Structure, Allowances & Job Profile 2023

 HRA (House Rent Allowances)

-An IAS officer is eligible to receive an HRA when he needs to live in a rented accommodation at the place of his posting.
-His HRA depends on the kind of posting he gets.
+An IAS officer is eligible to receive an HRA if he/ she requires a rented accommodation at the place of his/her posting which also depends on the kind of posting allotted.
 To put things into perspective, here are some points:

-You should note though that if the IAS officer chooses to reside in an official accommodation, he doesn’t receive an HRA.
+In case an IAS officer chooses to reside in an official accommodation, he/ she isn’t eligible to receive HRA.

 DA (Dearness Allowances)

-The DA is an allowance that the government pays to its employees to offset the effects of inflation and help them cope with the rising prices.
+The DA is an allowance that the government pays to its employees to offset the effects of inflation and help them cope with it.

 - DA started from 0% after the 7th pay commission recommendation and it stands at 31%.
-As mentioned earlier, this component is linked to inflation.
+This component is linked to inflation.

 - DA is revised twice a year based on the recommendation of the Cabinet Committee chaired by the Prime Minister.